 Proper Gugelhupf is baked in a circular (Bundt) mold with a chimney-like spike in the middle.
 This gives the finished article and each slice its unique shape in the coffee house display cabinet.

-A layered cake, commonly made up of light sponge, soft meringue, jam, and whipped cream (though not as fat-rich as traditional whipped cream).
-First created in Vienna in 1933 by Ludwig Heiner, whose Konditorei chain continues today.
+A layered cake, commonly made up of light sponge, soft meringue, and apricot jam.
+First created in Vienna in September, 1933.

-The invention of the Kardinalschnitte was likely in honour of Theodor Innitzer, Archbishop of the city, who became a Cardinal of the Catholic Church that same year.
-(The story would certainly explain the name.)
-The original recipe did not include whipped cream.
+The invention of the Kardinalschnitte was in honour of Theodor Innitzer, Archbishop of the city, who became a Cardinal of the Catholic Church that same year.

 A very distinctive-looking chocolate almond (heavy) sponge cake, served as a rounded slice and covered on all sides in a chocolate couverture.
 Often decorated with little almond slivers sticking out of it like a hedgehog.

 Rehrücken actually means a saddle of venison.
 If you look for Rehrücken recipes, you’ll find most recommending you serve it with onions and a red wine sauce.
 The name for the cake presumably comes from the similar look to the meat dish.

 The Topfentorte usually consists of three layers: a sponge base, a quark-based filling, and a sponge top.
 Sometimes confused with a cheesecake because of the look and taste of the quark filling.
 Incidentally, Vienna also has cheesecakes.

 Inside is sponge typically mixed with jam, chocolate and (possibly) nuts for a brown tinge and laced with rum (either the real thing or rum flavouring).